netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

 .. code-block:: yaml+jinja

-    # Netscaler services service-http-1, service-http-2 must have been already created with the citrix_adc_service module
+    # Citrix ADC services service-http-1, service-http-2 must have been already created with the citrix_adc_service module

     - name: Create a load balancing vserver bound to services
       delegate_to: localhost